4est-hub/neo-dashboard/README.md

 **⚠️ Requred!
 Environment Variables**

 Fallback 'DEMO_KEY' is not working.
-You'll need to create a .env file at the root and use your own NASA API Key.
+You'll need to create a `.env` file at the root and use your own NASA API Key.

+You can generate one here: [api.nasa.gov](https://api.nasa.gov/)

 ```
 NASA_API_KEY=your_key
 ```

-If no key is provided, the project will use NASA’s demo key, which has a limited request quota.

 1. **Install dependencies**
    ```bash